cleifwork/GCONNECT/docs/README.md

 - Run _'install.bat'_ as Administrator

 > [!NOTE]
-> If _"Windows protected..."_ SmartScreen window pops
+> If SmartScreen window pops _"Windows protected..."_
 - Click _"More info"_ > Run anyway

 > [!NOTE]
-> If User Acount Control window pops "Do you want to allow this app..."
+> If User Acount Control window pops _"Do you want to allow this app..."_
 - Click _"Yes"_

+> [!NOTE]
+> If Open File - Security Warning window pops _"Do you want to open this file?"_
+- Click _"Yes"_
+- Uncheck _"Always ask before opening..."_ checkbox

 > [!TIP]
 > You can launch the app thru _'LaunchPad.bat'_ or the _"GConnect App"_ Desktop shortcut.